aimms/how-to/Articles/257/257-run-batch-commands-in-aimms-command-line-tool.rst

             Get-Content cmds.txt | AimmsCmd.exe ExampleProject.aimms > log.txt

-    - Calling AIMMS from Python and printing the logs could be done using the following script and the `Download example`_
+    - Calling AIMMS from Python and printing the logs could be done using the following script.

         .. code-block:: Python